wkandek/hb/README.md

 2. register.php encodes inputs in comments

-3. output endcoding helps - exple in usersb.php
+3. output encoding helps - example in usersb.php

 4. prepared SQL helps code in comments there